 Editing, whether it is for an academic journal, a short story submission, or a non-fiction manuscript for publishing, always follows basic rules of grammar and punctuation.
-This blog article is the second in a series of editing skills and services.
-Such as those that FirstEditing.com provides.
+This blog article is the second in a series of editing skills and services, such as those FirstEditing.com provides.
 This blog will help you learn the basic rules of apostrophes, and how to use them accurately in your work.

 Proper grammar uses apostrophes for plurals, to show possession, and for contractions.